Using rebar for crafts is an exercise in thinking outside the box.

-Everyone should wear gloves and old clothes as the rust will come off on everything, and sometimes there are sharp edges.
+Everyone should wear gloves and old clothes as the rust and manufacturing oil will come off on everything, and sometimes there are sharp edges.

 One person should be in the middle, holding the 7 meter (22') length of rebar at the center.
 If you only have one helper, use a picnic table or other similar item to hold the center off the ground and level.